The State of Data Analytics Adoption

 This is a mixture of reluctance to change established procedures, perceived costs, and perceived time for implementation.

 In 2021, cloud-based analytics platforms and their comparatively simple integration with ERPs and existing legacy systems means it’s actually a lot easier for companies to invest in analytics than they might have imagined.

 SMBs should think about what areas of their business can benefit the most from data analytics and, if cautious, consider starting their journey with small implementations for certain departments or processes before scaling up to include their entire business.

 If your small or midsized business is in need of data analytics adoption but you don’t know where to start, you’ve come to the right place.
-Visit our Business Intelligence page and learn everything you need to know about what data analytics can do for you.
+Learn everything you need to know about what our business analytics services can do for you.